Capital punishment in Israel: History

 In 1950, seven convicted murderers were on death row in Israel.
-In 1951 the Israeli cabinet again proposed that the death penalty be abolished.
-The 1950 Nazis and Nazi Collaborators (Punishment) Law prescribes a mandatory death sentence for the most serious crimes in the law, which was first imposed in 1952 imposed on Yechezkel Ingster, who was convicted of crimes against humanity for torturing and beating other Jews as a kapo.
+In 1951, the Israeli cabinet again proposed that the death penalty be abolished.
+The 1950 Nazis and Nazi Collaborators (Punishment) Law prescribes a mandatory death sentence for the most serious crimes in the law, which was first imposed in 1952 on Yechezkel Ingster, who was convicted of crimes against humanity for torturing and beating other Jews as a kapo.
 The court also recommended that the death sentence be commuted; he had lost a leg and suffered from a heart ailment.
 Ingster served time in jail and was later pardoned but died shortly after he was released.
 In 1953, another death sentence for murder was imposed.
 It was not carried out, and the convicted murderer received a presidential pardon six years later.

-In 1954 the Knesset voted to abolish the death penalty for the crime of murder.
+In 1954, the Knesset voted to abolish the death penalty for the crime of murder.
 The death penalty was retained for war crimes, crimes against humanity, crimes against the Jewish people, treason and certain crimes under military law during wartime.

-In 1962 the second execution—and the only civil execution—in Israel took place when Adolf Eichmann was hanged after being convicted in 1961 of participation in Nazi war crimes relating to the Holocaust.
+In 1962, the second execution—and the only civil execution—in Israel took place when Adolf Eichmann was hanged after being convicted in 1961 of participation in Nazi war crimes relating to the Holocaust.

 Throughout the following decades, death sentences were occasionally handed down to those convicted of terrorist offenses, but these sentences were always commuted.
-In 1988 John Demjanjuk, a guard in a Nazi death camp during the war, was convicted of war crimes and sentenced to death after being identified as the guard nicknamed "Ivan the Terrible" by inmates for his brutality, but his identification, conviction and sentence were later overturned on appeal.
-In the mid-1990s the practice of seeking the death penalty for those facing terrorism charges ceased.
+In 1988, John Demjanjuk, a guard in a Nazi death camp during the war, was convicted of war crimes and sentenced to death after being identified as the guard nicknamed "Ivan the Terrible" by inmates for his brutality, but his identification, conviction and sentence were later overturned on appeal.
+In the mid-1990s, the practice of seeking the death penalty for those facing terrorism charges ceased.

 In the aftermath of the Itamar attack in 2011, the issue of the death penalty briefly came up again.
 Israeli military prosecutors were expected to seek the death penalty for the perpetrators, but in the end did not.
 Even so, the judges seriously considered imposing the death penalty when determining the sentence of one of the perpetrators, but decided not to, as the prosecution had not requested it.